ten-protocol/foundation/tokenomics-proposal.md

 ### Investors and Core Team
 Providing investors and the Core Team with the opportunity to participate in the Obscuro network is an important part of their contribution to the wider Obscuro ecosystem.
 Token allocations to these groups encourage continued engagement, interest and contributions.
 Additionally, application builder engagement in Obscuro is a top priority and nurturing deep engagements with partners who can contribute to Obscuro in a very meaningful way is vital.
 By encouraging investors to remain actively engaged will help open doors to high quality applications within their portfolio of companies and encourage their migration to Obscuro.

+### Service Providers
+Third party service providers who contribute to and participate in the Obscuro project are allocated a number of tokens in return for services rendered.

 ## Token Unlocking
 _This section is non-normative_